SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: LLM Judge Validation

 To validate the LLM-based judging, we compared its assessments to human labels on a random subset of 70 episodes spanning all judge-scored tasks.
 Human annotators showed very high inter-rater reliability (Cohen's $\kappa$ = 0.913).
 The LLM-Judge achieved substantial agreement with the consensus human labels (Cohen's $\kappa$ = 0.826).
 These results support using the LLM-Judge as a reliable substitute for human evaluation in our benchmark.

 After manually reviewing the 155 cases that the LLM-Judge evaluated as incorrect, we found that only 5 were misclassifications, underscoring the reliability of the evaluation.
-The detailed error distributions can be found in Table ~\ref{app:error_type_distribution}.
+The detailed error distributions, including LLM-Judge misclassification cases, can be found in Appendix~\ref{app:error_type_distribution}.

-\subsection{Experimental Setup}
+\section{Experimental Setup}